ATNF/askapsoft/Code/Doc/user/current/doc/platform/processing.rst

 users from being able to "clobber" the home directory server with thousands of concurrent I/Os from compute nodes.

+In addition to /scratch2 and /group there is another filesystem, /astro, which is reserved for real-time use by the askap system. /astro has restricted access and is intended for ASKAP operations to write scheduling blocks and for processing pipelines to read them.
+All non-askap-system write operations are to be to /scratch2.

 Submitting a job:
 -----------------